Seatis/my-teaching-materials/workshop/xhr/README.md

 ### Giphy API

-Display gifs of a cute/funny topics using: https://github.com/Giphy/GiphyAPI
+Display gifs of a cute/funny topi using: https://github.com/Giphy/GiphyAPI

  - Search/Find the images in the API